e7h4n/foolish/README.md

 ## Concept

-* Simpler is better
+* Simpler is better.
-* Convention over configuration (Actully, there is nothing you can change)
+* Convention over configuration.
+(Actully, there is nothing you can change)

-* "Just concat them together" is enought for most
+## Should I use this?

+This build script is for single page app.
+It will concat all scripts to one and auto reversion all assets referenced by html and css.
+There is no framework specified.

 ## Installation